 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system listed in Appendix V.

-4.9.
-Overdose
+4.9 Overdose

 Overdosage was not observed in clinical trials with alprostadil.
 If intracavernous overdose of Caverject Dual Chamber occurs, the patient should be placed under medical supervision until any systemic effects have resolved and/or until penile detumescence has occurred.
 Symptomatic treatment of any systemic symptoms would be appropriate.

 The treatment of priapism (prolonged erection) should not be delayed more than 6 hours.
 Initial therapy should be by penile aspiration.
-Using aseptic technique, insert a 19-21 gauge butterfly needle into the corpus cavernosum and aspirate 20-50 ml of blood.
+Using aseptic technique, insert a 19 to 21 gauge butterfly needle into the corpus cavernosum and aspirate 20 to 50 ml of blood.
 This may detumesce the penis.
 If necessary, the procedure may be repeated on the opposite side of the penis until a total of up to 100 ml blood has been aspirated.
 If still unsuccessful, intracavernous injection of alpha-adrenergic medication is recommended.
-Although the usual contra-indication to intrapenile administration of a vasoconstrictor does not apply in the treatment of priapism, caution is advised when this option is exercised.
+Although the usual contraindication to intrapenile administration of a vasoconstrictor does not apply in the treatment of priapism, caution is advised when this option is exercised.
 Blood pressure and pulse should be continuously monitored during the procedure.
-Extreme caution is required in patients with coronary heart disease, uncontrolled hypertension, cerebral ischaemia, and in subjects taking monoamine oxidase inhibitors.
+Extreme caution is required in patients with coronary heart disease, uncontrolled hypertension, cerebral ischaemia, and in patients taking monoamine oxidase inhibitors.
 In the latter case, facilities should be available to manage a hypertensive crisis.
 A 200 microgram/ml solution of phenylephrine should be prepared, and 0.5 to 1.0 ml of the solution injected every 5 to 10 minutes.
 Alternatively, a 20 microgram/ml solution of epinephrine should be used.
 If necessary, this may be followed by further aspiration of blood through the same butterfly needle.
 The maximum dose of phenylephrine should be 1 mg, or epinephrine 100 micrograms (5 ml of the solution).
 As an alternative metaraminol may be used, but it should be noted that fatal hypertensive crises have been reported.
 If this still fails to resolve the priapism, urgent surgical referral for further management, which may include a shunt procedure is required.

-Pharmacological Properties
+5. PHARMACOLOGICAL PROPERTIES

-5.1.
-Pharmacodynamic Properties
+5.1 Pharmacodynamic properties

-Pharmacotherapeutic group: Drugs used in erectile dysfunction

-ATC code: G04B E01
+Pharmacotherapeutic group: Drugs used in erectile dysfunction, ATC code: G04B E01

 Alprostadil is the naturally occurring form of prostaglandin E1 (PGE1).
 Alprostadil has a wide variety of pharmacological actions; vasodilation and inhibition of platelet aggregation are among the most notable of these effects.
 In most animal species tested, alprostadil relaxed retractor penis and corpus cavernosum urethrae in vitro.
 Alprostadil also relaxed isolated preparations of human corpus cavernosum and spongiosum, as well as cavernous arterial segments contracted by either phenylephrine or PGF2 in vitro.
 In pigtail monkeys (Macaca nemestrina), alprostadil increased cavernous arterial blood flow in vivo.
 The degree and duration of cavernous smooth muscle relaxation in this animal model was dose-dependent.